MgSO477/Spotify_recommendation/README.md

    - Cluster songs using k-means based on audio features.
 3. **Recommendation:**
    - Use the clusters to suggest songs tailored to user preferences.
-   - Evaluate the system using precision and recall metrics.

 Here’s a quick workflow diagram: